 but in this particular case, they're not needed.

-We define our environment_free
+We define our environment_free and environment_size

 functions above as wrappers around the CLIPS library functions

-and MemUsed
+DestroyEnvironment and MemUsed respectively.

 So far, the code we've written will only allow us to instantiate a

-object using CLIPS::Environment.new
+CLIPS::Environment object using CLIPS::Environment.new

 in our Ruby code.

-We haven't yet defined our static CLIPS.create_environment
+We haven't yet defined our static CLIPS.create_environment method, so

-let's do that now in clipsruby.c
+let's do that now in clipsruby.c:

 #include "clips.h" #include "ruby.h" void environment_free(void *data) { DestroyEnvironment((Environment*) data); } size_t environment_size(const void *data) { return MemUsed((Environment*) data); } static const rb_data_type_t Environment_type = { .function = { .dfree = environment_free, .dsize = environment_size }, .flags = RUBY_TYPED_FREE_IMMEDIATELY }; VALUE environment_alloc(VALUE self) { return TypedData_Wrap_Struct(self, &Environment_type, CreateEnvironment()); } static VALUE create_environment(VALUE self) { return environment_alloc(rb_const_get(self, rb_intern("Environment"))); } void Init_clipsruby(void) { VALUE rbCLIPS = rb_define_module("CLIPS"); rb_define_module_function(rbCLIPS, "create_environment", create_environment, 0); VALUE rbEnvironment = rb_define_class_under(rbCLIPS, "Environment", rb_cObject); rb_define_alloc_func(rbEnvironment, environment_alloc); }

-lets us pass a C string and returns an
+rb_intern lets us pass a C string and returns an

-.
+ID.
 This is an internal Ruby thing, and it's used to keep track

 of Ruby "identifiers."
 If you're familiar with Ruby's concept of

-s as the C integer corresponding to the Symbol
+think of IDs as the C integer corresponding to the Symbol

-in Ruby. rb_const_get
+in Ruby. rb_const_get takes a VALUE which corresponds to

 a Ruby Class or Module.
-It also takes an ID
+It also takes an ID that exists within the

-we passed as the first argument.
+VALUE we passed as the first argument.
 The argument passed in to

-will be the Class, Module, Object, etc.
+our C function create_environment will be the Class, Module, Object, etc.

 that the method was invoked on.
 In our case, we'll be doing

-, so that'll be self
+CLIPS.create_environment, so that'll be self in our

 function.
-Thus, we pass the Ruby constant CLIPS::Environment
+Thus, we pass the Ruby constant CLIPS::Environment to

-in our create_environment
+environment_alloc in our create_environment C function.

 It follows that, when called from Ruby, this function will return an instance of

-.
+CLIPS::Enviornment.
 Beautiful.
 Finally, we use

-to define a function in our CLIPS
+rb_define_module_function to define a function in our CLIPS

-module named create_environment
+module named create_environment which calls our

-C function and passes 0 arguments.
+create_environment C function and passes 0 arguments.

-For easier testing purposes, let's create a main.rb
+For easier testing purposes, let's create a main.rb file that

 we'll use to quickly test our extension: